Sonosfera

 We discarded any service that actively obscured its licensing limitations.
 Business owners deserve transparency.
 For a similar methodology applied to hospitality, read Sonosfera vs Soundtrack Your Brand France: The 2026 Cafe Comparison.

-64% of new fitness business owners misunderstand the legal difference between personal streaming accounts and commercial public performance rights (UK Startup Legal Index, 2025).
-These answers clarify the exact rules for playing audio in a UK facility and why choosing the best music service for gyms UK matters.
+These answers clarify the rules for playing audio in a UK facility and why choosing the best music service for gyms UK matters.
 If you operate internationally, the rules change again—see our Music Licence for Salons in Australia: OneMusic Guide.

-No. Using a personal Spotify or Apple Music account in a commercial setting violates their terms of service and UK copyright law.
-In 2024, licensing bodies issued over 4,200 warnings to UK businesses for this exact infringement (PPL Annual Report, 2025).
-You must use a commercial service.
+No. Using a personal Spotify or Apple Music account in a commercial setting violates their terms of service and can create separate copyright issues.
+You should use a commercial service.

 Playing explicit lyrics during general access hours causes severe reputational damage.
 38% of gym members report feeling uncomfortable when aggressive or explicit tracks play during their workout (Fitness Consumer Trends, 2025).
 Commercial services mitigate this risk through automated, hard-coded lyric filters that prevent inappropriate songs from broadcasting.